Cornell Anti-Detention Alliance

-What we do
+What do we do?

-Why we do it
+Why do we do it?

 The U.S. currently operates the largest immigrant detention system in the world.
 Immigrants are incarcerated in facilities with egregious and neglectful living conditions, which amount to imprisonment for the simple act of crossing a border without papers.
 The detention centers are often geographically isolated, compounding the isolation of the people held there.
 The situation has been exacerbated in recent years due to COVID-19 pandemic and the punitive policies advanced by the former administration, making immigration detention an urgent human rights issue.